 One Big Company wanted to produce a premium case bound book and a Floorplan Book to showcase their work.

-During consultations with our client we suggested that both books would work a lot better if they were incorporated in to one final book.
+During consultations we suggested that both books would work a lot better if they were incorporated in to one final book.

 The extravagant design called for a printed cover on the case bound book which was mounted with debossing and needed to match the print underneath perfectly.
 This was particularly difficult to achieve.